Skip to content

 • Shadow Clarity: A long lower shadow with a small body boosts reliability — short shadows dilute it.

-• Combine with Indicators: Use moving averages or RSI to confirm the reversal.
+• Combine with Indicators: Use moving averages, RSI divergence, or Fibonacci levels to confirm the reversal and filter false signals.

 • Breakout Confirmation: A close above the Hammer’s high sets the turn — don’t jump on the Hammer alone.